capstone-2024-T91/Image-Processing-and-NLP-for-Brand-Protection/README.md

 4. **SSL Certificates**: Added SSL certificates via Let's Encrypt to secure HTTP requests and allow communication with the chrome extension.

 5. **Postman Integration**:
    Configured and tested the deployment with Postman.
-(See example requests below.)
+> [!NOTE]
+> For comprehensive documentation our Backend and testing using Postman requests, please visit our other repository: [Frontend-Backend](https://github.com/capstone-2024-T91/Frontend-Backend)

 ### Containerisation